php-ion/phplibevent-fallback/readme.md

 PHP LibEvent Fallback for PHP7
 ===

-The implementation of the extension [php-libevent](http://php.net/manual/en/book.libevent.php) to PHP7 via an extension to the [php-ion](https://github.com/php-ion/php-ion)
+The implementation of the extension [php-libevent](http://php.net/manual/en/book.libevent.php) for PHP7 via an extension to the [php-ion](https://github.com/php-ion/php-ion) ([fast install guide](https://github.com/php-ion/php-ion/blob/master/docs/install.md#ionizer))

 Currently in develop

-## Ported
+## Port from official

  - [ ] event_add — Add an event to the set of monitored events
  - [x] event_base_free — Destroy event base